containers/podman.io_old/_posts/2021-02-08-easy-development-dependency-management-with-podman-and-tent.md

 ## Container Management

 Containers started by `tent` are regular containers with some pre-set configurations.
 So you can use regular `podman` commands such as `ls`, `inspect`, `logs` etc on them.
 Although `tent` comes with a `list` command, using the `podman` commands will result in more informative results.
 The target of `tent` is to provide plug and play containers, not to become a full-fledged `podman` cli.

+## Contribution

+Tent is an open-source project and contributions are more than welcomed.
+If you're a Go programmer do take some time to go through the source-code, see if you can improve any part of the program, the maintainer will be more than happy to co-operate.
+And if you like the project, don't forget to leave a star and share with other fellow developers to show your appreciation.